MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/manage-your-apps-in-developer-portal.md

   > Connector isn't available for Government Community Cloud (GCC) tenants.
 * **Permissions**: This section allows you to give **Device permissions**, **Team Permissions**, **Chat/Meeting permissions**, and **User Permissions** for your app.
   > [!NOTE]
-  > Maximum limit for RSC permissions is 16.
+  > The maximum limit for RSC permissions is 16.
 * **Single sign-on**: Bot registered on Microsoft Entra ID supports single sign-on (SSO).
 If a bot is registered on Bot Framework portal (or within the Developer Portal under **Bot management**), then a bot doesn't support SSO, and you have to register your bot on Microsoft Entra ID to support SSO.
 For a bot registered on Microsoft Entra ID, add the **Application ID URI**.
 To get **Application ID URI** from Microsoft Entra ID, see [how to use SSO authentication for bots](../../bots/how-to/authentication/auth-aad-sso-bots.md).
 * **Languages**: This section allows you to set up or change the language of your app.
 * **Domain**: This section allows you to add the domains to load your apps in the Teams client, such as *.example.com.